ms-sambell/azure-finops-workbook/README.md

 ## Troubleshooting

 - **Throttling**: If you see any throttling errors, wait a minute and reduce the amount of `selected subscriptions` using the parameter at the top of the Workbook.

+## Contributing

+If you'd like to contribute, add improvements or fix any bugs, please reach out or raise an issue on the repository.